neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/question-answering/question-answering-cli.md

 }
 ```

-Run the following to convert the dataset to this format and dump to a json file.
+Run the following to download the squadshifts dataset and convert to this format:
 ```python
 # load dataset
 from datasets import load_dataset